gray-obeso/gray-obeso/picoCTF-Writeups/picoCTF-2024/Forensics/Verify.md

 I was then prompted whether or not I wanted to accept the fingerprint, I typed `yes`.
 Then I entered in the password, `83dcefb7`.

-The files I recieved were `checksum.txt`, `decrypt.sh`, and a directory titled `files` that contained several files.
+The files I received were `checksum.txt`, `decrypt.sh`, and a directory titled `files` that contained several files.

 I then searched for the given SHA-256 hash by entering in the following command: